coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 ##### Visualisation 5 : To answer above question, I think the quickest way to do is mapping all the Gwelup sold house data onto a map.
 In order to achieve so.
 I chose to use geopy, and using my hometown CHENGDU as a testing location, as this is my first time use this packages not sure if it will work.
 It will save me lots of time to make sure it is working before apply onto my dataset.

-##### *It takes a while for the code to run, when it apply geolocator to all the Gwelup house data*
+##### *FYI:It will take a while for the code to run, when it apply geolocator to all the Gwelup house data*

-##### By mapping the Gwelup data on to the map, I have re-coding my data, transforming the address format, then convert them into GPS coordinates, then apply geolocator on the map.
-Combine with Folium.map I have successfully tested my hometown and produced the map.
-Then I have further successfully mapped all the Gwelup house location on the map, with pop up showing the price and landsize.
+##### By mapping the Gwelup data on to the map, I have re-coded my data, transformed the address format, then convert them into GPS coordinates, then apply geolocator on those coordinates to be shown on the map. by using with Folium.map.
+I have now successfully tested my hometown and produced the map.
+Then I have further successfully mapped all the Gwelup house locations on a real map, with pop ups of each houses showing the price and landsize.

 ### 5 Conclusion & Future Work: